-Lovingly known as the Grand Canyon of Oman, Wadi Nakhr is a truly monumental site and spans part of Jebel Shams which is the tallest mountain in the country.
-This oval shaped canyon has depths of up to 1km and the Balcony Walk offers the best views of the jaw-dropping landscape.
+Also, with it spanning part of Jebel Shams which is the tallest mountain in the country.
+This oval shaped canyon has depths of up to 1km and the Balcony Walk has some of the best views of the jaw-dropping landscape.

 2.)
 Bahla Fort

 Listed as a UNESCO World Heritage Site, this expansive fort has been recently restored and stands as a testament to the creativity of the Banu Nebhan Tribe.
-Today the fort stands in fantastic condition and you can walk through the various passageways, on the battlements and learn about the history of this defensive structure.
+Today, the fort stands in fantastic condition and you can walk through the various passageways, on the battlements too.

 3.)
 Musandam Fjords